 And then, when her marriage had been annulled, she could go back to Confession, which she longed for, which is such a huge help.
 She looked at me and said, "Do you have a wedding bouquet for tomorrow's ceremony?"
 I answered, "No." She said, "You do now."
 And the next morning, in front of the church's doors, was a Ball canning jar, full of water and fresh garden flowers.
 She hadn't forgotten.
 Nor had God.

 3) Married Life After Consecration

-Since this entry was initially written in May 2012 and April 2020 co-exist in my above title, this blog has taken ten years to confirm what Michael and I have both experienced from a consecrated marriage.
+Since this entry was initially written in May 2012 and it's now April 2020, this blog has taken ten years to confirm what Michael and I have experienced from a consecrated marriage.
 Check out our thoughts below.

-Michael: "To me what has changed in our marriage over the last several years has been a proactive approach to managing the health of our relationship.
-To be proactive in a marriage versus reactive requires lots of work and understanding the wants, needs, and hot buttons of your spouse.
+Michael: "To me, what has changed in our marriage over the last several years has been a proactive approach to managing the health of our relationship.
+To be proactive in a marriage versus reactive requires lots of work and understanding your spouse's wants, needs, and hot buttons.
 Now that our children are on their own, the stress that comes with raising kids has diminished.
 This has allowed us to focus more on each other.
-We have several friends who have lost their marriages, and in each case they have told us they weren't "proactive" in staying connected as husband and wife.
+We have several friends who have lost their marriages, and in each case, they have told us they weren't "proactive" in staying connected as husband and wife.
 Our faith as Christians and recently Catholic Christians has been a glue that has held us together through some extreme challenges.
 The fruit to be born in consecrating a marriage is a stronger marriage and one that is honored by God through His Grace."